CiaranOMara/Contributing/docs/src/pull_requests.md

 # Contribute by pull requests

-We welcome contributions in the form of pull requests.
-For more information on how to do a pull request, please refer to the tutorials section of this doumentation.
+Conributions of code and documentation to existing BioJulia repositories take the form of pull requests.

 Before you start to work on your fix or addition to a BioJulia repository we recommend that you make your pull request early.
 This allows better collaboration with others, exchange of ideas, more code contributions from others (taking the pressure off you!), and better overall code as a result.

-# The BioJulia pull request lifecycle
+# The BioJulia Pull Request lifecycle
 Pull Requests on BioJulia repositories go through several stages, and these stages are indicated by the following labels.
 Please use these labels to help let others know how far your are along with your work.

 - **stage: planing**: